In Depth Baby Product Reviews Led by a Pediatrician

 Overall Comfort

 Both the Spectra S1 Plus and Spectra S2 Plus earned top marks as the most comfortable pumps.
-While the breast flanges are plastic (we typically prefer silicone), they fit well without pinch points, and the pumps have a wide range of power levels and speed cycles, incorporating modes for massage and expression.
+While the breast flanges are plastic, they fit well without pinching, and the pumps have a wide range of power levels and speed cycles, with modes for massage and expression.
 This allows you to adjust and customize your pumping.
 Our lactating tester moms noted that the Spectras most closely mimic the natural feel of a breastfeeding baby.

 breast pump - while testing the medela harmony with flex, it felt less...